mekkkwiz/project-iot/web/client/README.md

 ### Running

-1. Start the development server.
+1. Start the development server for both client and server.

     ```bash
+    Copy code
+    cd client
     npm run dev
+    cd ../server
+    npm run dev
     ```

-2. Open your web browser and navigate to <http://localhost:3000>.
+2. Open your web browser and navigate to client <http://localhost:3000> and port 3030 for server.

 ### Usage

-The web application shows a Google Map with markers for each bin location.
+The web application displays a Google Map with markers for each bin location.
 The markers are colored red if the bin is full and green if the bin is not full.

 You can click on the logo in the top left corner to go back to the homepage.
 You can also click on the "About" or "Contact" links in the top right corner to navigate to the respective pages.

 ## Built With

-- Next.js - React framework for server-side rendering
-- React Google Maps API - React components for Google Maps
-- Firebase Realtime Database - Cloud-hosted NoSQL database
-- TypeScript - Superset of JavaScript with static typing
+Next.js - React framework for server-side rendering React Google Maps API - React components for Google Maps Firebase Realtime Database - Cloud-hosted NoSQL database TypeScript - Superset of JavaScript with static typing